San Marcos Growers LogoSan Marcos Growers

 The "Illustrated Handbook of Succulent Plants" includes the most recent treatment on Agave by Dr. Jochim Thiede of the Botanic Garden at the University of Hamburg (Botanishes Institut und Bitanischer Garten, Universität Hamburg).
 In this work Dr. Thiede lists Agave celsii and its varieties as Agave mitis and notes that Howard Gentry misapplied the name Agave celsii (J. Hooker) to this species.
 Hooker named this plant in 1856 and noted that it came from the garden in Paris, France of M. Cels as an unnamed Agave.
 Hooker later named it A. celsii in honor of Cels after in flowered at Kew.
 Bernd Ullrich in "Observations sur Agave mitis" in Succulentes 16(1) in 1993 however listed Agave celsii var. albicans as Agave mitis var. albidior and this name is now accepted today though we continue to use the name most familiar so not to confuse our customers and our own staff.

-This information about Agave celsii var. albicans displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Agave celsii var. albicans displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]